 Allow a Brief Interval

-For errors like “Bank Not Responding” or persistent “Server Timeout,” it is often advisable to wait briefly.
+For messages like “Bank Not Responding” or persistent “Server Timeout,” it is often advisable to wait briefly.
 Your bank’s system might be busy, or the overall network could be experiencing high traffic.
 Allowing 15-30 minutes before reattempting the transaction can often yield a different outcome.

 Try a Different Service Point

-If you’ve tried the above steps and the error persists, especially if it’s related to the agent’s device or their internet, consider visiting an alternative AePS service point nearby.
+If you’ve tried the above steps and the issue persists, especially if it’s related to the agent’s device or their internet, consider visiting an alternative AePS service point nearby.
 Another agent may offer a more stable connection or a compatible device.

 If Money Is Debited Without Disbursement

-This is the most critical situation.
+This is the most serious situation.
 If your bank account indicates a debit (deduction of funds), but the cash was not disbursed by the agent, you must contact your bank immediately.
 Ensure you record the transaction ID or reference number.

 Persistent “Bank Not Responding”

-Issues With Your Bank Account
+Problems With Your Bank Account

 Keep Your Aadhaar Secure